 You can easily store this Sheet Pan Salmon recipe after you cook it by letting it cool completely and transferring it to an airtight container.
 I like to store the veggies and fish separately.
 Keep it in the refrigerator for up to 2 days.
 Easily reheat portions in the microwave.

-This is not really a great make ahead recipe since you can only marinate fish for 15-30 minutes.
+This is not really a great make-ahead recipe since you can only marinate fish for 15-30 minutes.
 If you are making this recipe with chicken then you can prep and marinate the chicken in advance.
-Just make sure to reserve some of the marinade for the veggies before you add it to the chicken.
+Just make sure to reserve some of the marinades for the veggies before you add it to the chicken.

 Additional Helpful Tips